dask/dask-gke/README.md

-# Kubernetes provisioning of Python Distributed compute cluster
+# Kubernetes provisioning of a Dask Distributed cluster

 This repo hosts some sample configuration to set up  kubernetes containerized environments for interactive cluster computing in Python with [Jupyter